elijahr/aiozyre/README.md

 pip install aiozyre
 ```

-Tests run on both Linux and OS X for the following Python versions:
+Tests run on both Linux and macOS for the following Python versions:
 * CPython: 3.6.4, 3.7.0, 3.8.0
 * PyPy: 7.2.0 (3.6.9)